Article by Eric H.

 For the next several posts we’ll be featuring New England downtowns, and some of their locally-owned stores.

 Today, we feature Walpole, Mass., a pleasant, friendly small town located between Boston, Mass., and Providence, R.I.
-The two-block downtown is quite attractive and spacious featuring historic buildings and homes (Common St.), a large town common with a stone gazebo, beautiful Memorial Pond with a fountain, a large parcel of land with another fountain dedicated to local fallen Soldier Andrew Bavevich, ball fields and open spaces between School and Main Streets, a fantastic seasonal Farmers Market, and many, unique locally-owned stores.
+The two-block downtown is quite attractive and spacious featuring historic buildings and homes (Common St.), a large town common with a stone gazebo, beautiful Memorial Pond with a fountain, a large parcel of land with another fountain dedicated to local fallen Soldier Andrew Bavevich, a wonderful new public library, ball fields and open spaces between School and Main Streets, a fantastic seasonal Farmers Market, and many, unique locally-owned stores.

 Some of Walpole’s most interesting retail stores, restaurants and other businesses:

-All About Quilts, at 958 Main St, provides services for quilt-making.
+All About Quilts at 958 Main St, provides services for quilt-making.